Molly Brant: Early life

 One of Molly's Mohawk names, perhaps her birth name, was Konwatsi'tsiaienni, which means "Someone Lends Her a Flower".
 Her other Mohawk name, given to her at adulthood in a customary mark of passage, was Degonwadonti, meaning "Two Against One".
 Her Mohawk names have been spelled in a variety of ways in historical records.

-The Mohawk are one of the Six Nations of the Iroquois League and occupied the most eastern territory of the confederacy.
+The Mohawk are one of the Six Nations of the Haudenosaunee League and occupied the most eastern territory of the confederacy.
 At the time of the American Revolutionary War, they lived primarily in the Mohawk River valley in what is now upstate New York, west of what developed as colonial Albany and Schenectady.
-At some point, either before or after her birth, Molly's family moved west to the Ohio Country, which the Iroquois had reserved as a hunting ground since the late 17th century.
+At some point, either before or after her birth, Molly's family moved west to the Ohio Country, which the Haudenosaunee had reserved as a hunting ground since the late 17th century.

 After Molly's father died, her family returned to Canajoharie.
-On September 9, 1753, Molly's mother married Brant Kanagaradunkwa, a Mohawk sachem of the Turtle clan.
+On September 9, 1753, Molly's mother married Brant Kanagaradunkwa, a Mohawk royaner of the Turtle clan.
 Possibly to reinforce their connection to Brant Kanagaradunkwa, who was a prominent leader, Molly and Joseph took their stepfather's name as a surname, which was unusual for that time.

 Molly Brant was raised in a Mohawk culture that had absorbed some influences from their Dutch and English trading partners during a period of extended contact.
 In Canajoharie, the Brants lived in a substantial colonial-style frame house and used many European household goods.
 The family attended the Church of England.
 Molly was fluent in Mohawk and English.
 It is not clear whether she was formally educated or whether she could read and write.
 There are several letters signed "Mary Brant", but these may have been dictated by Molly and written by someone else.
 A letter from 1782 is signed with "her mark", indicating that she may have been only semi-literate.

 In 1754, Molly accompanied her stepfather and a delegation of Mohawk elders to Philadelphia, where the men were to discuss a fraudulent land sale with colonial leaders.
 The party traveled to Albany, where an English officer, Captain Staats Long Morris, nephew of Governor Lewis Morris of Pennsylvania, met and fell in love with Brant.
 She was then about nineteen years old and described as "pretty likely", meaning "good looking".